 The assumptions underlying economic calculations about the cost forecast for CO2 emissions until 2040 are rough and are based on the following aspects:

 - The current average forecast of international analysts for the price per tonne of CO2 in the EU ETS is around 50 – 70 EUR in 2021.
 An expansion of certificate trading to areas that are currently not obligated is likely.

 - More than 12 EU states already have a direct or indirect CO2 tax, partly via fuel and greenhouse levies, partly via direct taxes.
 Austria will follow suit in 2022.

 - The level of these levies is currently 13 EUR/t (Spain), 25 EUR/t (Germany), 40 EUR/t (France), 42 EUR/t (Norway) 55 EUR/t (Finland), 80 EUR/t (Switzerland) and currently a maximum of 100 EUR/t (Sweden).

 - In addition to the actual levies to be expected, there will be incentives or subsidies for a switch (reward system).

-Concepts and their implementation first involve the improvement of existing plants.
-This is done either through process adaptations (e.g. fuel changes) and optimisations or through control optimisations.
-We design solutions for CO2 reduction “from coal to biomass” or “from gas to biomass”.
+In the first approach, concepts and their implementation concern the improvement of existing plants.
+This is done either by process engineering adaptations (e.g. fuel changes) and optimizations or by control engineering optimizations.
+Here we design solutions for CO2 reduction “from coal to biomass” or also “from gas to biomass”.